 Clarence Birdseye and a Brief History of Frozen Food

 The thought of frozen food may spark memories of TV dinners, gray mystery meat, or crystalized ice cream yet the development of food-freezing techniques was one of the more important food inventions in culinary history.
-We all have Clarence Frank Birdseye II to thank for this.
+We all have the Brooklyn, New York born Clarence Frank Birdseye II to thank for this.
 Birdseye was not the first to freeze food commercially, but his claim to fame was the quick freezing method he introduced in 1924.
-One of the folks that came before Birdseye was Carl Paul Gottfied Linde, from the University of Munich.
-I mention Linde, not only for his contributions to industrial cooling, but also for his one very special invention.
-Linde created a carbon dioxide plant for the Guinness Brewery Company, which provided low temperature refrigeration for the storage of their beer.
-He saved beer, thank you Linde!

 "The first winter, I saw natives catching fish in fifty below zero weather, which froze stiff as soon as they were taken out of the water.
 Months later, when they were thawed out, some of these fish were still alive".
 Clarence Birdseye

-The Inuit also showed Birdseye how to preserve fresh vegetables by placing them in tubs and buckets of water in the cold weather, freezing the vegetables for later use.
+The Inuit also showed Birdseye how to preserve fresh seasonal vegetables by placing them in tubs and buckets of water in the cold weather, freezing the vegetables for later use.
 These ancient techniques were inspirational for Clarence Birdseye.
-Prior freezing methods used a slower rate of freezing the food, which resulted in poor food flavor and an unappealing texture once the food thawed.
+Prior freezing methods used a slower rate of freezing the food, which resulted in poor food flavor,an unappealing texture, as well as a better than average chance of the food spoiling as the food thawed.
 By using a quick method, like the ones the Inuit used, the food quality remained intact in taste and texture.